The 20 Healthiest Foods to Eat for Breakfast

 Thanks to a healthy dose of potassium, an electrolyte that helps lower blood pressure naturally, bananas are a particularly good choice for people with hypertension.

-These incredible edibles have made quite a comeback in recent years.
 Once shunned for being high in dietary cholesterol (one yolk contains about 60% of your daily allotment), eggs are now embraced as a healthy source of protein and nutrients like vitamin D. Why the turnabout?
 Research has shown that the cholesterol in our food has less of an impact on blood cholesterol than previously thought.

 "If, overall, you're choosing lean proteins and not eating a ton of fat and cholesterol, then eggs are a great thing to have in your diet," says Giovinazzo.
 The American Heart Association recommends that people with normal cholesterol limit their cholesterol intake to 300 milligrams per day.